Mari people: Genetics

-The most common Y-chromosomal haplogroup among Mari people is N, which is frequently found within Uralic-speaking peoples and has its roots in East Eurasia.
-According to the data gathered by Kristiina Tambets and others in their 2018 study, 46.4 percent of Mari men have N-M178, and 8.2 percent belong to the subclade N-P43.
-R1a is a clearly less yet the second most common Y-DNA haplogroup for Maris, as it is carried by 22.7 percent of them.
+The first or second common Y-chromosomal haplogroup among Mari people is N, which is frequently found within Uralic-speaking peoples and has its roots in East Eurasia.
+According to the data gathered by Kristiina Tambets and others in their 2018 study, 46.4 percent of Mari men have N-M178, and 8.2 percent belong to the subclade N-P43, in Tambets' older dataset of 111 Mari men, 41.4% of Mari men had subclades of N. R1a is the other dominant Y-DNA haplogroup for Maris, as it is carried by 22.7-47.7 percent of them.

 A 2002 study about mtDNA haplogroups in the Volga-Ural region found that 40 percent of the Maris belong to the haplogroup H. About one in four carry the haplogroup U (14 percent have the subclade U5 and about 10 percent have U4).

 Autosomally, Mari people stand out as an ethnic group in Europe by having a high level of Siberian-related admixture.
 Tambets and others estimated that it is 35 percent of their ancestry.
 This Nganasan-like Siberian component is typical for Uralic-speaking groups.